 In ten starts this season, Drabek is 3-3 with a 4.34 ERA and 38 K’s over 56 IP.
 The biggest concern is he also has 37 walks, and if he can contain his wildness, he’ll be even more effective on the mound.

-Michael Pineda is 6’5” and just 22-years old, and to this point as a rookie, he has outperformed teammate and reigning AL Cy Young winner Felix Hernandez.
+Michael Pineda is 6’5” and just 22-years old.
+To this point, this rookie has outperformed teammate and reigning AL Cy Young winner Felix Hernandez.
 Per Baseball Prospectus, Pineda “combines the electric arm of many an unpolished prospect with the command and control of a finesse lefty, giving him the lofty strikeout totals of the former to go with the stingy walk rates of the latter”.

 Pineda’s numbers hold true to that description, posting a 6-2 record, 2.16 ERA, with 61 K’s and just 14 walks over 58 1/3 innings.
 Over his last two outings, Pineda has thrown 14 shutout innings, giving up just five hits, while striking out 16 and posting back-to-back wins.

-Zach Britton has been highly regarded by scouts, and many felt he would eventually have an impact on Baltimore’s starting rotation, but no one expected him to reach the major league level this soon.
-An injury to Brian Matusz is what forced the Orioles to bring him up opening week, and Baltimore is glad that they did.
+Zach Britton has been highly regarded by scouts for a while now.
+Many felt he would eventually have an impact on Baltimore’s starting rotation.
+But no one expected him to reach the major league level this soon.
+An injury to Brian Matusz is what forced the Orioles to bring him up opening week.
+The Orioles are glad that they did.

 Baseball Prospectus mentions how Britton loves to use “his sinking low-to mid-90s fastball while employing his plus slider”, and in the opening months, Britton has owned American League hitters.